 Contamination came from field trials

-billion dollar debacle and that is to prevent GE rice from ever
+As Greenpeace GE campaigner Doreen Stabinsky says: "There is only one way for the rice industry to protect itself from another billion dollar debacle and that is to prevent GE rice from ever being grown."

 Bayer attempts to blame God

 Hundreds of US farmers and European businesses have filed lawsuits against Bayer in attempts to recoup their losses.
 Punitive or statutory damages which may be awarded against Bayer may double or even treble the final cost of the GE contamination incident.

 Bayer's response to the disaster, which has destroyed the livelihoods of thousands of people, from growers to producers to sellers, was to blame God.
 Seriously, they claimed that the contamination scandal was probably caused by "an Act of God."
 Even by biotech industry standards, this is beyond grotesque.

 India, don’t make the same mistakes as the US